Reticulated python: Danger to humans

-The reticulated python is among the few snakes that prey on humans, and is the only species of snake for which video and photographic proof exists of them having consumed humans.
-In 2015, the species was added to the USA Lacey Act of 1900, prohibiting import into the USA and interstate transport within the USA due to its "injurious" history with humans.
+The reticulated python is among the few snakes that prey on humans and is the only species of snake for which video and photographic proof exists of them having consumed humans.
+In 2015, the species was added to the US Injurious Wildlife List under 18.
+U.S.C.
+42, prohibiting import into the US and interstate transport within the US due to its "injurious" history with humans.
+The interstate transport prohibition was rescinded in 2017 due to a court decision.
 Attacks on humans in captivity are not common.
 Wild pythons, however, are known to sometimes prey on humans, particularly in their natural habitat in Sulawesi, Indonesia.
 Considering the known maximum prey size, a full-grown reticulated python can open its jaws wide enough to swallow a human, but the width of the shoulders of some adult Homo sapiens can pose a problem for even a snake with sufficient size.
 Reports of human fatalities and human consumption (the latest examples of consumption of adult human beings well authenticated) include: